 - Take the prescribed pain medication to lessen the pain and inflammation.

 - Apply a cold compress on the affected jaw for at least 15-20 minutes to lessen swelling.
-Avoid applying the pack directly on the skin to prevent further damage to the area and worsen the condition.
+Generally, avoid applying the pack directly on the skin to prevent further damage to the area and worsen the condition.

 The details posted on this page on a broken jaw is for learning purposes only.
 To learn to recognize and manage mouth injuries, enroll in a first aid course with one of our training providers.